thiyagutenysen/synquad/README.md

 ## TODO List
 - Minitaur IK needs to be ready.
 Also add abduction motors to Minitaur
-- Laikago URDF is buggy, replace it with another robot
-- Need to add walking controller support formally
+- Add a few more robots URDF
 - Need to create a gym env around this code for training
 - Need to template existing C++ Code, to check its working
+- One bug left with walking controller (Know hot to fix, will fix)